ipld/js-car/README.md

 class represents a discrete set of functionality.
 You should select the classes that make the most sense for your use-case.

+Please be aware that `@ipld/car` **does not validate** that block data matches the paired CIDs when reading a CAR.
+See the [verify-car.js](./examples/verify-car.js) example for one possible approach to validating blocks as they are read.
+Any CID verification requires that the hash function that was used to generate the CID be available, the CAR format does not restrict the allowable multihashes.

 ### [`CarReader`](#CarReader)

 The basic `CarReader` class is consumed via: